mongemapfromkpot/WGAN-GP-Benchmark/README.md

 ### Computing architecture and running times
-We ran different versions of the code presented here on Compute Canada (https://www.computecanada.ca/) clusters, always using a single NVIDIA P100 or V100 GPU.
+We ran the code presented here on computational clusters provided by the Digital Research Alliance of Cananda (https://alliancecan.ca/en), always using a single NVIDIA P100 or V100 GPU.
 Training times are reported in Addendix 8 of the paper.

 ## Assets